List of AFL Football Grounds used for Australian Rules footy including address, seating capacity, ground dimensions and more.

 Ground dimensions: 159.5 metres x 128.8 metres

-Etihad Stadium is Melbourne's second ground for AFL football and opened in the year 2000 as a replacement for the now defunct Waverley Park.
-Etihad Stadium has gone through a number of sponsorship changes over the years and was previously known as Colonial Stadium and Telstra Stadium, and will soon be renamed Marvel Stadium.
-It has a seating capacity of more than 53,355 people.
+Marvel Stadium is Melbourne's second ground for AFL football.
+It opened in the year 2000 as a replacement for the now defunct Waverley Park.
+Marvel Stadium has gone through a number of sponsorship changes over the years and was previously known as Etihad Stadium, Colonial Stadium and Telstra Stadium, and was rebranded as Marvel Stadium in 2018.
+The ground has a seating capacity of more than 53,355 people.

 Address: La Trobe Terrace, Geelong, Vic